-The Corine land analysis2, as shown on Figure NTS 9.2, shows that the largest land use across the South East Region potentially affected by options within the Study Area Preferred Approaches is pasture.
+The Corine land analysis2, as shown on Figure NTS 9.1, shows that the largest land uses across the North West Region potentially affected by options within the Study Area Preferred Approaches are pastures, and peat bogs.
 All of these land uses and habitats could be temporarily disturbed, for example, through vegetation clearance within the 15m construction buffer zone around pipelines and site areas.
 For pipelines this will depend on route alignment and location within or alongside roads.
 Some land uses will also be permanently lost within construction footprints for infrastructure such as Water Treatment Plants.